-The Website is owned by University College London, UCL Research Department of Primary Care & Population Health, Upper 3rd Floor, Royal Free Hospital, Rowland Hill Street, London NW3 2PF ("UCL"), who is also data controller in respect of all personal information collected from users of the Website (if any) for the purposes of the Data Protection Act 1998.
+The Website is controlled by Help Digital Community Interest Company, Upper Third Floor, Royal Free Hospital, Rowland Hill Street, London NW3 2PF ("Help Digital"), who is also data controller in respect of all personal information collected from users of the Website (if any) for the purposes of the data protection laws that are applicable in the UK at any time.
 The advice, information and opinions contained in the HeLP-Diabetes website www.help-diabetes.org.uk (the "Website") are based on the views and research of the eHealth Unit at University College London.
 While care has been taken to check the accuracy of the content of the Website and it is hoped that users will find it beneficial, no assurance or warranty is given regarding the accuracy of the content, the applicability of the Website in relation to particular circumstances, or regarding any particular result or effect which use of the Website may achieve.
-Without in any way excluding or limiting any liability that may not by law be excluded or limited (including any liability for death or personal injury caused by negligence and liability for fraudulent misrepresentation), UCL and HeLP Digital Community Interest Company shall not be liable for any loss or damage arising out of or in connection with the use of the Website.
+Without in any way excluding or limiting any liability that may not by law be excluded or limited (including any liability for death or personal injury caused by negligence and liability for fraudulent misrepresentation), UCL and Help Digital Community Interest Company shall not be liable for any loss or damage arising out of or in connection with the use of the Website.

 The diabetes self-management programme HeLP-Diabetes (www.help-diabetes.org.uk) and any information provided by the research and development team are confidential in nature.
-UCL owns the copyright to all material contained on the website www.help-diabetes.org.uk except where content has been licensed from third parties.
-The material contained on the website cannot be reproduced without prior permission of UCL.
+UCL Business Plc (“UCLB”) owns the copyright to all material contained on the website www.help-diabetes.org.uk except where content has been licensed from third parties.
+The material contained on the website cannot be reproduced without prior permission of UCLB.

 We therefore ask you not to: